vdelacue/bamazon/README.md

 # **Bamazon**
 Bamazon is a CLI App that is an Amazon-like storefront.
 This command line based app will take in orders from customers and deplete stock from the store's inventory.
-Additional functionality was added depending on the user there are different command line prompts based on who is using the App, Customer, Manager, or Supervisor.
-To watch demos scroll to bottom of readme for GIFs.
+Additional functionality was added depending on the user there are different command line prompts based on who is using the App: Customer, Manager, or Supervisor.
+Each interface provides different functionality and interactivity with a databes based on command line inputs and outputs.
+To watch demos scroll to bottom of this readme for GIFs.

 ---